breadli428/eth-computational-models-of-motion/README.md

 Once you are done, again try to change the timestep *dt* and see what happens (this question is not for points, and you are free to discuss with your colleagues).

+> The change of simulation result is not very obvious with the decrease of the time step in this setting after we apply symplectic Euler method.
+But it can be told from the projectile case that the symplectic Euler method somehow loses total energy when updating since the simulated trajectory lies below the analytical one.
+Therefore, a similar discrepancy, if any, can be also concluded for the settings of Fixed Springs or Rigid Body Springs.

 ### Ex.4 Impulse-based Collisions (advanced - 20%)

 Well, it looks good already, but you may not be very happy from the fact that the rigid body objects go through the ground (or each other).
 Well, we can give a slightly more effort to simulate collisions between objects.
 For simplicity, let's simulate collisions between a spherical rigid body-ground only.